Hybrid Mechanical Systems: Conclusion and Outlook

 We have discussed various hybrid systems in which a mechanical oscillator is coupled to another (microscopic) quantum system.
 The approaches that are being pursued are quite diverse, involving superconducting qubits, single spins in the solid state, quantum dots, ultracold atoms in magnetic and optical traps, as well as trapped ions and molecules.
 One motivation for building such hybrid systems is that they enable novel ways to read out and control mechanical objects.
 For example, a switchable, linear coupling of a mechanical oscillator to a two-level system allows for the preparation of arbitrary quantum states of the oscillator through the Law-Eberly protocol \cite{Hybrid:Law1996}.

 Experimentally, the coupling of superconducting two-level systems to mechanical oscillators is most advanced.
-First experiments have already reached the strong-coupling regime (see chapter [LEHNERT]).
+First experiments have already reached the strong-coupling regime (see \cite{Hybrid:OConnell2010} and chapter [CLELAND]).
 However, the coherence time of the involved qubits is very short (nano- to microseconds), and it is thus highly desirable to develop and implement strategies for strong coupling of mechanical oscillators to long-lived qubits such as spins in the solid-state or ultracold atoms in a trap.
 Strong coupling of mechanical oscillators to solid-state spins can build on the impressive achievements of magnetic resonance force microscopy, which has reached single-spin detection sensitivity already some time ago \cite{Hybrid:Rugar2004}.
 Recently, a novel system was realized in which the spin of a nitrogen vacancy center in diamond was used to sense mechanical motion \cite{Hybrid:Arcizet2011,Hybrid:Kolkowitz2012}.
-In another recent experiment, an ensemble of ultracold atoms in an optical lattice was optically coupled to vibrations of a micromechanical membrane \cite{Hybrid:Camerer2011}, enabling sympathetic damping of the membrane through laser-cooled atoms.
+In another recent experiment, an ensemble of ultracold atoms in an optical lattice was optically coupled to vibrations of a micromechanical membrane \cite{Hybrid:Camerer2011,Hybrid:Korppi2013}, enabling sympathetic cooling of the membrane through laser-cooled atoms.
 By enhancing the coupling with a high-finesse cavity, strong coupling could be achieved even for a single atom \cite{Hybrid:Hammerer2009b}.
 The fact that very different microscopic quantum systems are investigated as potential candidates for strong coupling to mechanical oscillators points to one of the big strengths of mechanical quantum systems: the oscillator can be functionalized with electrodes, magnets, or mirrors while maintaining high mechanical quality factor.
 Mechanical oscillators are thus particularly well suited to serve as quantum transducers \cite{Hybrid:Rabl2010} for precision sensing or hybrid quantum information processing \cite{Hybrid:Wallquist2009}.
 Through the mechanical vibrations, spin dynamics can e.g.\ be transduced into electric or optical signals, and one can envision scenarios where atomic quantum memories are interfaced with superconducting quantum processors.
-The versatility of mechanical devices makes them an fascinating toy in the playground of quantum science and technology and we expect many exciting developments in the future.
+Another important application is the transduction of microwave or radio-frequency signals into optical signals \cite{Hybrid:Bagci2013,Hybrid:Andrews2013}, ultimately at the level of single quanta \cite{Hybrid:Taylor2011,Hybrid:McGee2013}.
+The versatility of mechanical devices makes them a fascinating toy in the playground of quantum science and technology and we expect many exciting developments in the future.

 \acknowledgement{P.T.\ acknowledges fruitful discussions with D. Hunger and support by the EU project AQUTE and the Swiss National Science Foundation.
 K.H.\ acknowledges support through the cluster of excellence QUEST at the University of Hannover.}